 Me Love BINGO!

+Part variety hour, part game night, part Pee Wee's Playhouse.
 Me Love BINGO! takes the ol' timey game of luck and amps it up to 11 with a different theme each time.
-Join your costume-clad host, Kyle Loven, and your competitors for an irreverent night of Bingo, with a few twists.
+Join your costume-clad host, Kyle Loven, and your competitors for a campy night of games, trivia, sweet tunes, and lots of surprises.
 Flashing lights, wacky prizes, and so much gold sequin fabric await you and your friends!

-Here's what recent contestants are saying about Me Love BINGO!: "Wow.
-You really love Bingo."-Bowtie Round Winner
+Here's what recent contestants are saying about Me Love BINGO!: "Thanks for the emotional rollercoaster."-Blackout Round Winner and Mother of 2

-"Is there any more wine left?"-Golden Egg Round Non-Winner
+"Is there any more wine left?"-Multiple Recent Contestants

 A ham sandwich.
 A ham radio.
 Using one to decode the other.